 Seeing relationships between clinicians and patients as crucial to wellness, and with a vision for improving health care delivery for seniors, Dr. George Rapier III founded WellMed in 1990.

-Using the WellMed Care model, which adopts the philosophies of Accountable Care, WellMed, now a part of OptumCare®, continuously strives to improve quality and lower costs.
+Using the WellMed Care model, which adopts the philosophies of Accountable Care, WellMed, part of Optum, continuously strives to improve quality and lower costs.